ionic-team/capacitor-site/docs-md/web/utilities.md

 Convert a device filepath into a Web View-friendly path.

-Capacitor apps are hosted on a local HTTP server and are served with the HTTP protocol.
-However, device files are accessed via the File protocol.
-To avoid difficulties between `http://` and `file://`, paths to device files must be rewritten to use the local HTTP server.
-For example, `file:///path/to/device/file` must be rewritten as `http://<host>:<port>/<prefix>/path/to/device/file` before being rendered in the app.
+Capacitor apps are served on a different protocol than device files.
+To avoid difficulties between these protocols, paths to device files must be rewritten.
+For example, on Android, `file:///path/to/device/file` must be rewritten as `http://localhost/_capacitor_file_/path/to/device/file` before being used in the Web View.

 ```typescript
 // file:///path/to/device/photo.jpg